IntersectMBO/plutus/language-plutus-core/docs/Builtins.md

 This is a viable approach and it's what was originally implemented in Plutus Core, but it has a major downside of not being flexible:

 1. you can't easily add a `trace` function to the set of built-in functions to debug some code and then remove it once the bug is found.
 With this setup adding `trace` requires tinkering with the AST and updating all of the main procedures (type checking, evaluation, pretty-printing, what have you), which is extremely tedious
 2. more importantly, you can only have a single configuration of builtins.
-Given that Plutus is going to be run on different blockchains giving access to different primitives, it's not an option to have a hardcoded set of builtins
+Given that Plutus is going to be run on different blockchains giving access to different primitives, it's not an option to have a hardcoded set of builtins.
+For example, privacy-preserving ledgers may restrict the kinds of computation that can be done, which may mean we only have some kinds of arithmetic operations.

 So we had to make builtins extensible.
 Which amounts to making the `BuilinType`, `Constant` and `BuiltinFunction` data types extensible.
 The first two are about extensible types and the last one is about extensible functions, so we'll consider those things separately.